danidiaz/cauldron/README.md

 To be honest, you probably shouldn't use this library.
 I have noticed that using **cauldron** is actually *more* verbose that manually doing the wiring yourself.
 Perhaps it would start to pay for complex beans with many dependencies, but I'm not sure.
+See [here](https://hachyderm.io/@DiazCarrete/113732149622045046) for a comparison of cauldron vs. manual in wiring a not-completely trivial app.

 Another possible objection to this library is that wiring errors are detected at runtime.
 I don't find that to be a problem though: the wiring happens at the